Nikhil-1426/County.Z.AI/README.md

 </center>

 This is a **Flutter** application that detects and counts pipes in an image using a **Flask** backend with a **YOLOv8** model.
 The app allows users to upload an image, processes it on the backend, and returns the image with detected pipes along with the pipe count.
+It also uses **Firebase** to store and display the user's detection history.

 ---

 ## 📌 Features

+- Authenticate users securely using **FireAuth**.
 - Upload an image from the gallery or camera.
 - Sends the image to a **Flask** backend for pipe detection.
 - Receives a processed image with pipes mapped.
 - Displays the **number of detected pipes**.
 - Fast processing with **YOLOv8**.
+- Store and view past detection results using **Firebase**.

 ---